 Basically, this process can be repeated endlessly:

-- This way you can use the competition of your competitors for your analysis.
+- You can use the competition of your competitors for your analysis.

-- If you are marketing a local service, it makes sense to take a look at other cities.
+- If you're marketing a local service, it makes sense to take a look at other cities.
 So you can see how companies build up their traffic there.

-In the last section of this tutorial I would like to ask you to answer the following two questions honestly: "Do you know which keywords your website ranks for?
-And what keywords generate your traffic?"
+For the last part of this tutorial, I'd like you to answer the following two questions truthfully: "Do you know which keywords your website ranks for?
+Do you know which keywords generate your traffic?"

-If your answer is "No", call the Search Console immediately at https://search.google.com/search-console/ on.
-If not done yet, verify your website and wait a few days.
+If either answer is "no", then you need to go to the Search Console via https://search.google.com/search-console/ right now.
+If you've not done it yet, verify your website and wait a few days.

-Most website operators only focus on those keywords that have a high search volume.
-Or on keywords that they already optimize in the course of their search engine optimization.
-Thereby several websites build up rankings for further keywords.
-It is not uncommon for top URLs with hundreds of keywords to rank to one site - without the content having been optimized for these keywords.
+Most website operators only focus on keywords with high search volume or those they already optimize in their SEO.
+At the same time, many websites build up rankings for additional keywords.
+It's not uncommon for top URLs with hundreds of keywords to rank high with one page - without the content having been optimized for these keywords.
 And all this quite passively.
-With a bit of luck you will find keywords here that also have a high search volume, but for which only the "optimal" content is missing.
+With a bit of luck, you'll find keywords here that still have a high search volume, but are just missing the "optimal" content.

-Especially for those sites who are not yet able to rank to a main term, these keywords are a good start.
-To get first visitors and to lay the foundation for further rankings.
+In particular for those sites not yet able to rank for a main term, these keywords are a good starting point to get initial visitors and to lay the foundation for further rankings.

-Under the menu item Performance you will get insights into the performance of your website in Google search.
+Under the menu item Performance you'll get insights into the performance of your website in Google search.
 Hide clicks / CTR and show only the positions.
-At the end you site can determine how many results you want to display persite .
+At the bottom of the page you can determine how many results you want to display per page.
 Set this value to 500 and sort the positions by ascending rankings.
-As in the case of SEMrush you can focus on keywords for which your website is ranked above position 10.
-Then you loosen the search criteria.
+As in the case with SEMrush, you then focus on keywords where your website is ranked in the first ten positions.
+After that, you can widen the criteria.

-Considered as an example: This website ranks on the topic "Vitiligo" (skin disease) for many keywords, although not even the appropriate content for these topics exists.
-Possibly you will find keywords with a high search volume here.
+In the example above, the website ranks on the topic "vitiligo" (skin disease) for many keywords, even though there isn't appropriate content on these topics available.
+You may find keywords with a high search volume here.

-How much search volume is available for the term?
+What is the search volume for the term?

-Unfortunately, Google does not display any data on search volume in the Search Console.
-Since Google no longer provides usable data in the Keyword Planner, you unfortunately can't avoid buying an SEO tool to read the search volume.
+Unfortunately, Google doesn't provide any data on search volume in the Search Console.
+As Google no longer provides usable data in the Keyword Planner, you can't avoid buying an SEO tool to get the search volume.
 Alternatively, you can enter the terms one by one in tools like Ubersuggest.

-However, it is possible to export keywords from the Search Console to a table and then insert them into a low-cost SEO tool.
-The search volume of the entire list can be displayed there.
-For example by SERanking (Costs: about €5 / month).
+What you can do, however, is export keywords from the Search Console to a table and then insert them into a low-cost SEO tool.
+The search volume of the entire list can then be displayed.
+For example, in SERanking (Cost: ca. €5 / month).